 The following table presents the assumptions to estimate the fair value of stock acquisition rights on the date of grant used in the Black-Scholes option pricing model.
 The assumptions used are the same as those of the aforementioned plan for Directors of MHFG, MHBK, and MHCB except that the underlying security is MHSC common stock.

-For the stock acquisition rights granted during the fiscal year ended March 31, 2010
+during the fiscal year ended March 31,

+2010 2011

-Risk-free interest rate 0.38%
+Risk-free interest rate 0.38% 0.18%

-Expected volatility 51.64%
+Expected volatility 51.64% 50.47%

-Expected remaining term (in years) 3.03
+Expected remaining term (in years) 3.03 3.27

-Expected dividend yield 1.55%
+Expected dividend yield 1.55% 2.42%